nodchip/Stockfish/docs/learn.md

 `reduction_gameply` - the minimum ply after which positions won't be skipped.
 Positions at plies below this value are skipped with a probability that lessens linearly with the ply (reaching 0 at `reduction_gameply`).
 Default: 1.

+`eval_smoothing` - the eval from training data is averaged over that many plies within a game.
+Default: 1.

 `eval_limit` - positions with absolute evaluation higher than this will be skipped.
 Default: 32000 (nothing is skipped).

 `save_only_once` - this is a modifier not a parameter, no value follows it.
 If specified then there will be only one network file generated.